brooklynrail/brooklynrail-platform/content/events/2020/07/a-tribute-to-john-ashbery.md

       University, Tonya holds the George and Judy Marcus Endowed Chair in Poetry at San Francisco State University.
 She was raised in New Orleans, and her family goes generations back in Louisiana."
+  - person: todd-colby
+    event_bio: Todd Colby is a Brooklyn-based poet and artist.
+Colby is the author of six books of poetry.
+His most recent book, Splash State, was published by The Song Cave in 2014.
+His writing and art have recently appeared in The Believer, Bomb Magazine, The Brooklyn Rail, Denver Quarterly, Dizzy Magazine, Hyperallergic, and Poetry Magazine.
   - person: olivier-brossard
     event_bio: "A member of the Institut Universitaire de France, Olivier Brossard is an Associate Professor of American literature at Université Gustave